 Get All the Salesforce Integrations You Need with Blendo

-Blendo is a Salesforce integration tool, that you can bring Salesforce.com, Salesforce Pardot marketing automation, and all your other key business data into any database.
+Blendo is a Salesforce integration tool that you can bring Salesforce.com, Salesforce Pardot marketing automation, and all your other essential business data into any database.

-You will definitively need some work on managing it but it returns back in value.
+You will definitively need some work on managing it, but it returns in value.

 Blendo is an Amazon APN Technology partner | Click here and download our free ebook: Amazon Redshift Guide for Data Analysts

-If you want to build quickly a reliable data warehouse and you are in the edge of choosing you may read our Amazon Redshift vs Google BigQuery guide.
+If you want to build a reliable data warehouse quickly and you are on the edge of choosing, you may read our Amazon Redshift vs. Google BigQuery guide.

 Blendo is a Google Cloud Technology Partner.